TickyBoo/TickyBoo/includes/libs/html2pdfV4/_read_me.txt

  - Some tests can be enabled (true) or disabled (false) :
      * setTestIsImage method: test that images must exist
      * setTestTdInOnePage method: test that the contents of TDs fit on one page
+     * setTestIsDeprecated method: test that old properties of specific tags are not used anymore

   - A DEBUG mode to know the resources used is present It is activated by adding the following command just after the contructor (see Example 0):